chuckleplant/blog/_posts/2018-07-23-google-photos-geotag.md

 One feature I like is geotagging.
 Google Photos will use your location history to deduce where the photo was taken.
 Then they'll show you a nice map when visiting the image and you'll go *'Oh look I've been there!'*

 However, I noticed that when exporting the photos out of Google, you don't get the approximate geotag as metadata in your JPEG.
-This bothers me because the image gallery I'm using also shows you a small map if the image has GPS data in it.
+This bothers me because the image gallery I'm using also shows you a small map if the image has GPS data in it ([check it out!]({% post_url 2018-07-23-japan-trip %})).

-After some research I found that it's actually not possible to export the geotags.
+After some research I found that it's actually not possible to export the geotags from Google Photos.
 I did find that you can actually download your whole location history, all the location data Google has on you.
 It's a lot of data depending on how long you've used a smartphone.

 {% include image.html file="posts/gdatum.png" description="Get all the data Google has on you from [https://takeout.google.com/](https://takeout.google.com/).
 The list goes on and on." %}